ScarletIvy/offworldclothes/DesignDocs/ProjectPlan.md

 ### Disclaimer: this is tentative and subject to change

+###After week 5 I plan to come back and fill the rest in when I have a better idea of what needs to be done

 | Week Number | Weekly Task         |
 |-------------|---------------------|
 | Week 1      | -OFF WEEK-          |